hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 In the third iteration, the changes resulting from the observations and feedback of the second iteration have to be validated and changes made again.

 The MVP could be further developed with the help of the Test Setup.
 After further tests have been done in the Living Lab, further functions of the application must be validated there.
-In the present test setup, only one application was tested, so it is necessary to check, among other functions, whether the implementation of the booking process has been implemented in a user-friendly manner.
-However, this is no longer part of the Minimal Viable Products.
+In the present test setup, only one use case was tested, so it is necessary to check, among other functions for the MVP, whether the implementation of the booking process has been implemented in a user-friendly manner.
+However, the booking process is no longer part of the Minimal Viable Product.

 [:arrow_backward: ](../03_Experimentation/3_Experimentation.md)[:arrow_up_small: ](../README.md)